nathan-osman/libnitroshareutil/README.md

 This shared library contains a number of utility classes used by NitroShare client applications.
 Some of these include:

- - `AsyncTask` - a base class for asynchronous tasks
+ - `AsyncTask` and `BlockingAsyncTask` - base classes for asynchronous tasks
  - `ParameterBuilder` - simple syntax for constructing a `QVariantMap`

 ### Requirements